bbirney/makelatex/README.txt

 Disclaimers:
 - HW NUMBERS MUST BE 2 DIGITS LONG
-- PUT THE FILE IN YOUR "/bin/" OR ".local/bin" OR "/usr/bin/" AND RUN "chmod +x makelatex"
+- PUT FILE IN "/bin/" OR ".local/bin" OR "/usr/bin/" AND RUN "sudo chmod +x makelatex"
 - MAKE SURE YOU UPDATE YOUR PYTHON LIBRARIES OR IT WON'T WORK
 - I'm working on to handle script snippits (right now they just show up as ugly plaintext)